LydiaOuam/tpDocker/README.md

 # Docker networking

 The prestashop image available [Prestashop image avaible here](https://hub.docker.com/r/bitnami/prestashop) can be used to deploy an e-commerce application.
 This application make use of two components. a fronten website and a database for storing persistante data.
+We used the https://hub.docker.com/r/prestashop/prestashop image instead of bitnami.

 ## Task 1